 Required Pages in the Thesis

-To help you with formatting, we have provided a thesis format template and page numbering instructions on the Thesis Resources page: www.evergreen.edu/mes/thesisresources.htm.
+To help you with formatting, we have provided a thesis format template on the Thesis Resources page: www.evergreen.edu/mes/thesisresources.htm.
+You might also consult with someone in Academic Computing or Scientific Computing (CAL) for help with setting up the numbering system on your computer.

 All MES theses should contain the following pages (the pagination system is indicated in parentheses):